 I cannot believe that the end is finally here.
 I have to admit that I’m a bit sad that 52 is ending this week.
 It is the same feeling I get after I finish a novel that I really enjoyed.
 I have enjoyed 52 much more than I expected.
 52 has been the comic book that I look forward to the most each and every week.
 It has been very impressive that a weekly comic book could be this consistently good.
 I fully expect 52 #52 to deliver one hell of an ending.

-Pencilers: Mike McKone, Justiano, Eddy Barrows, Chris Batista, Pat Oliffe and Darick Robertson
+Pencils: Mike McKone, Justiano, Eddy Barrows, Chris Batista, Pat Oliffe, and Darick Robertson

-Inkers: Andy Lanning, Walden Wong, Rodney Ramos, Drew Geraci and Darick Robertson
+Inks: Andy Lanning, Walden Wong, Rodney Ramos, Drew Geraci, and Darick Robertson

 Art Rating: 7 Night Girls out of 10